tanner-andrulis/accelergy-wire-plugin/README.md

 ## **Interconnect plugin V1**
 This plugin simulates data transmission energy in on-chip wires in the Accelergy+Timeloop infrastructure.
 State of the art accelerators may consume up to 5% of overall system energy moving data through on-chip wiring, so modeling all components of the system is vital for tools such as Accelergy+Timeloop to find optimal accelerator designs and workload mappings.

+The best part: *You can install this in your architecture in five minutes or less!*

 This plugin uses the equations in [1] to simulate the transfer energy in networks and between local buffers.
 Networking energy is determined by the length of NoC wires, while inter-buffer data movement energy is determined assuming data traverses entire components according to Accelergy's area model.

 The primitive component is "wire" class.
 Wires take four parameters: delay penalty, technology, switching activity and swing voltage.